frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### Fields

-A Table Schema descriptor `MUST` contain a property `fields`. `fields` `MUST` be an array where each entry in the array is a field descriptor (as defined below).
+A Table Schema descriptor `MUST` contain a property `fields`. `fields` `MUST` be an array where each entry in the array is a field descriptor as defined below.

-The descriptor `MAY` have the additional properties set out below and `MAY` contain any number of other properties (not defined in this specification).
+The descriptor `MAY` have the additional properties set out below and `MAY` contain any number of other properties not defined in this specification.

 The following is an illustration of this structure: